OmriFialkov/flask-catexer-app-actions/README.md

 ---

-## ☸️ Kubernetes & Helm  ***************
+## ☸️ Kubernetes & Helm

-In this project, Kubernetes (k8s) is used for orchestrating the deployment and management of the flask app.
-It helps ensure scalability, load balancing, and fault tolerance by running the application in containers across multiple nodes.
+Kubernetes is used for orchestrating the deployment and management of the flask app.
+The app is deployed and managed in a cluster, ensuring high availability & scalability for a seamless production environment.
+It helps ensure load balancing, and fault tolerance by running the application in containers across multiple nodes.
 Kubernetes manages the deployment lifecycle, automates rollouts and rollbacks, and integrates with monitoring tools like Prometheus and Grafana for observability.

-The application is deployed in **Kubernetes (K8s) using Helm**, which simplifies and standardizes the deployment process. **Helm** acts as a package manager for Kubernetes, allowing for easy installation, upgrades, and rollbacks of the application.
-Kubernetes ensures high availability and manages scaling.
-The application is deployed and managed in a Kubernetes cluster, ensuring high availability & scalability for a seamless production environment.
-Helm is used for the Kubernetes deployments.
-Runs and manages the flask app in a scalable and automated way. helm Simplifies Kubernetes deployments by packaging configurations and managing updates efficiently.
+The application is deployed in **Kubernetes (K8s) using Helm**, which simplifies and standardizes the deployment process. **Helm** acts as a package manager for Kubernetes, allowing installation, upgrades, and rollbacks of the application.
+It simplifies Kubernetes deployments by packaging configurations and managing updates efficiently.

 ### 🔹 How Helm is Used in This Project